An Effective Syllabus

 An effective syllabus is a contract between you and your students.

 It may seem alarmingly serious to refer to the syllabus as a contract.
 While it's not something to stress about, it is important to understand that should grade or policy grievances arise, your syllabus may be reviewed by your department chair or administrator (Fink, 2012).
 Knowing this in advance is helpful to both you and your students.

 - Explain to your students that this document is meant to be a shared agreement.
 Some faculty have students sign and turn-in a page acknowledging syllabus policies.

 - Ultimately, the syllabus is a living document, and will need to maintain a degree of flexibility to adapt to changing circumstances.
 Consider writing in a statement that acknowledges this, and emphasizes your willingness to communicate any changes.

 Explore our sample syllabus for ideas in formatting, creating a warm tone, inclusive policies, and clear communication of outcomes, evaluations, and expectations.
-This syllabus has been updated with suggestions and recommendations for the Fall 2023 semester.
+This syllabus has been updated with suggestions and recommendations for the upcoming semester.

 This syllabus template includes all of the content included on the Provost's Office helpful Your Syllabus at UT Austin webpage.
 You may use it at your discretion and adapt it for your course as you wish.
 Except for the “Required Syllabus Content” discussed on this page, all content and most wording are your choice.
 The more the syllabus is tailored to your course and its content, as well as to your personal style and guidance for students, the more effective it will be.